-Pseudoephedrine/ dextromethorphan chewable tablets is used for:
+Pseudoephedrine/ dextromethorphan chewable tablets are used for:

 Relieving congestion and cough due to colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

-Pseudoephedrine/dextromethorphan chewable tablets is a decongestant and cough suppressant combination.
+Pseudoephedrine/dextromethorphan chewable tablets are a decongestant and cough suppressant combination.
 It works by constricting blood vessels and reducing swelling in the nasal passages, which helps you to breathe more easily.
 The cough suppressant works in the brain to help decrease the cough reflex.

 Do NOT use pseudoephedrine/ dextromethorphan chewable tablets if:

 - you are allergic to any ingredient in pseudoephedrine/dextromethorphan chewable tablets